lazear/sage/DOCS.md

 - **min_len**: Integer.
 The minimum amino acid (AA) length of peptides to search (default: 5).
 - **max_len**: Integer.
 The maximum AA length of peptides to search (default: 50).
 - **cleave_at**: String.
 Amino acids to cleave at (default: 'KR').
-- **restrict**: Single character string.
-Do not cleave if this amino acid follows the cleavage site (default: 'P').
+- **restrict**: String.
+Do not cleave if one of these amino acids follows the cleavage site (default: 'P').
 - **c_terminal**: Boolean.
 Cleave at the C-terminus of matching amino acids (default:true).

 Example: